Read a little about each horse's history, personality and quirks that make them individual!

 He was severly abused by humans which has had a lasting impact on him.
 He took many months to allow us to touch him and many years until he truly trusted humans.
 He is very sensitive and unlike any other horse we have worked with.
 Some days he is your best friend and other days he reverts to remembering what happened to him.
 The trauma he suffered at the hands of people will stay with him forever.

-She might go by many names but that's because so many people adore her!
 Bright is a miniature Shetland pony and one of the nicest of her breed we have ever come across.
 She loves children and being involved in activities and is happiest when taken out for walks.
 She might be the smallest member of the herd but she can hold her own with the big ones!
 She often accompanies us to publicity events, demos and children's parties.
 She is rideable and has put many a smile on children's faces just by her huggable nature.

 She has a very tiny authentic Western saddle and we had a bespoke bridle made to match.
 You can't help but melt when she is in her full get up!

-Krys is a very nice soul, who only wants to please.
+Chris is a very nice soul, who only wants to please.
 He fancies the ladies a little too much but then it's probably because he is so handsome they are falling over themselves to get his attention!

 Millie is one of the most stunning horses on the ranch and has the kindest heart.
 She has been adopted by one of our volunteers and the two of them are a joy to watch as they are very much in sync.